Skip to main content

 (4) "Work program assignments" is an assignment of duties within a work program which include all types of inmate labor not otherwise specified in this paragraph, whether it is related to the physical operation or located on the property of the institution, including special labor assignments authorized under rule 5120-3-07 of the Administrative Code.

-(C) The "work program assignment committee" is any committee so designated by the managing officer of the institution, which committee shall be responsible for the initial assignment of inmates to work programs.
+(C) The "work program assignment committee" is any committee so designated by the managing officer of the institution.
+Committees are responsible for the initial assignment of inmates to work programs.
 This committee may also be referred to as "WPAC," and shall be responsible for reviewing and deciding all proposed changes in work program assignments for the institution.

-(E) A "full-time assignment" shall not be less than one hundred forty hours per month.
+(E) A "full-time assignment" is not less than one hundred forty hours per month.

-(F) A "part time" or "temporary assignment" shall include only those hours necessary to complete the assignment.
+(F) A "part time" or "temporary assignment" includes only those hours necessary to complete the assignment.

 (G) A "job grade" refers to the skill or responsibility level required of a particular full-time work assignment.
 Job grades include: